By Chris Carmichael,

 When the hill is only 30 seconds or a minute long it’s tempting to just charge up it with brute force.
 That might work for the first hour, but you’re burning through matches you’re going to need hours later.
 Stay seated and use your lower gears and higher cadence on the early hills so you have some brute force left for hills later in the day.

-Push on the downhills
+Pedal on the downhills

 If you ride up the hills at a sustainable intensity instead of charging up them, then you have the ability to accelerate over the tops and keep applying power to pick up speed on the downhill.
 You end up with less of an “on-off” power profile and lessen the amplitude between the peak power on the hill and no power on the descent.
-Pushing on the descents helps you get further up the next roller before having to shift down and start spinning.
+Pushing even a moderate intensity on the descents helps you get further up the next roller before having to shift down and start spinning.

 Keep your group together